servicepartnerone/spo-sr-coding-test/README.md

 ### Bonus (optional)

-1. Writing unit tests for the available features will be considered as a big plus (Jest, Enzyme).
+1. Writing unit tests for the available features (Jest, Enzyme).

 2. Find a nice way to handle the displaying of the reminders, when multiple appear on the same date.